Netdex/PrimeOS/README.md

 Use the file `primeos.iso` available in the root of this repo.

+oh yeah, i forgot to mention, you need a 16-bit support to compile this, so nothing x64 will do ~

 ## omg, how do i install it on my own computer
 I'm glad you asked.
 Build it, get the ISO, then burn its essence onto your computer's hard drive after performing a rain dance and sacrificing a goat.